 Define your personal values

-Applying above definition, ask yourself the following questions:
+Applying the above definition, ask yourself the following questions:

-- Which words or phrases describe the behaviors and attitudes I want to encourage in my life?
+- Which words or phrases describe the behaviours and attitudes I want to encourage in my life?

 - What is most important in my life?

 - What would I not compromise on, or if I did I would feel extremely uncomfortable?

 If you now look back at your thoughts on why you exist and what you want your life to be remembered for, you will notice that your why and your values are linked.
 You can’t truly live your why without living (in alignment with) your values.

 Ultimately, we use our values as guidelines when it comes to making decisions.
 And when we adopt minimalism into our lives, no matter what approach we take, knowing what is (truly) important to us, is essential in deciding what is excess and what isn’t.